PrestaShop/open-source/content/security/security-policy.md

 # Security Policy

 Obviously, PrestaShop project security is a critical matter.
-PrestaShop teams are dedicated to keep a high level of security in every aspects of the software.
+Project members are dedicated to keeping a high level of security in every aspect of the software.

 However a software without vulnerability does not exist, which is why there is a security report process.
 If you find a security issue, please follow it to [responsibly disclose](https://en.wikipedia.org/wiki/Responsible_disclosure) your findings.